GENI-NSF/geni-tools/README-omni.txt

     (sfa/gcf/pg) has appropriate settings for contacting that Clearinghouse, and user credentials that are valid for that Clearinghouse.
- 3. Run omni listresources > avail-resources.omnispec
+ 3. Run omni -n -o listresources
   a.
 When you do this, Omni will contact your designated
      Clearinghouse, using your framework-specific user credentials.
   b.
 The clearinghouse will list the Aggregates it knows about.
 EG for